-The MRAs do not contain specific provisions for the European and the US to mutually accept each other's approval marks.
-Instead, the two MRAs allow the US - EC and US - EEA EFTA to authorize the marking of each other's approved equipment that has been determined to be equivalent and is listed in Enclosure (2) of this NVIC.
+The MRAs do not contain specific provisions for the UK, EC/EAA EFTA Member States and the US to mutually accept each other's approval marks.
+Instead, the three MRAs allow the US - UK, US - EC and US - EEA EFTA to authorize the marking of each other's approved equipment that has been determined to be equivalent and is listed in enclosures (2) and (3) of this NVIC.

 Maintaining the respective marking requirements avoids confusion since not all equipment is covered by the MRAs.
 This will also make it easier for regulators, vessel owners/operators, and those responsible for purchasing to ensure regulatory compliance.
 Therefore, all products intended for U.S. flag vessels must be marked with the appropriate USCG approval number.
-This means that products listed in Annex II of the MRAs that have received approval through the MRAs will have both EC/EFTA and USCG markings.
+This means that products listed in Annex II of the MRAs that have received approval through the MRAs will have the UK, European and USCG markings.

-2.2 Equipment receiving USCG Approval from the EC/EEA EFTA
+2.2 Equipment receiving USCG Approval from the UK or European Nations

-EC and EEA EFTA Notified Bodies acting under the authority of the US-EC MRA or the US-EEA EFTA MRA are permitted to issue USCG approval numbers for products covered by the MRAs.
-This approval number will be similar to a standard USCG approval number but will include the Notified Body numbers of the groups involved in the EC and EEA EFTA product approval process.
-Notified Bodies conduct design and production evaluations that are similar to the USCG approval process.
-An EC Type Examination (Module B) Certificate indicates that design review was completed and a QA Certificate of Conformity (Module D, E, F, or G) indicates that production evaluation (follow up) is accepted.
-Generally, Notified Bodies conduct the design and production evaluations and issue the associated certificates.
-However, there are cases when the approval of the design is conducted by one Notified Body and the approval of the production evaluation is conducted by a second Notified Body.
-Only the Notified Body that conducted the conformity assessment is authorized to allocate a USCG Approval Number.
+UK Approval Bodies and/or European Notified Bodies acting under the authority of the US-UK MRA, US-EC MRA or the US-EEA EFTA MRA are permitted to issue USCG approval numbers for products covered by the MRAs.
+This approval number will be similar to a standard USCG approval number but will include the Approval Body or Notified Body numbers of the groups involved in the UK or European product approval process.

+Generally, a single Approval Body or Notified Body conducts the design and production evaluations, which are similar to the USCG approval process, and issues the associated certificates.
+However, there are cases when the approval of the design is conducted by one Approval Body or Notified Body and the approval of the production evaluation is conducted by a second Approval Body or Notified Body.
+Only the Approval Body or Notified Body that conducted the conformity assessment is authorized to allocate a USCG Approval Number.
-For all cases, the EC Type Examination (Module B) Certificate should include the following paragraph:

-"This equipment is covered by the scope of the "Agreement between the European Community and the United States of America on Mutual Recognition of Certificates of Conformity for

-Marine Equipment" signed February 27th, 2004 and amended by Decision No.1/2018 dated February 18th, 2019 according to U.S. Coast Guard approval category <USCG Approval Category>.
-A U.S. Coast Guard approval number will be assigned to the equipment when the production module has been completed and will appear on the production module certificate (module D, E or F) as allowed by the MED."

-For cases when the same Notified Body issues both certificates, the Notified Body assigns a USCG approval number on the Module D, E & F Certificates and includes the following paragraph:
+For cases when the same Approval Body or Notified Body conducts the design and production evaluations, and issues both certificates that Approval Body or Notified Body would assign a Coast Guard Module B number on the Module B Certificate and a USCG approval number on the Module D, E & F Certificates.
+The two numbers would be in the form of: